Paninnguaq sails with his two daughters, Petra and Naja Vena, somewhere in the Uummannaq fjord.

 - That was the year I caught my first narwhal with my husband.
 He shot it first and I threw the harpoon and killed it, says Paninnguaq A. Qvist.

-She has no count of how many narwhals she has helped to catch.
+She doesn't have a count of how many narwhals she has helped catch.

-The feeling of being able to shoot and kill a narwhal is overwhelming and gives her a lot of pride.
+The feeling of being able to shoot and kill a narwhal is overwhelming and brings a lot of pride to her.

-- When you have shot a whale yourself, flayed it, take it home, the children will eat it, or you can serve it to coffee maker...
-It's an indescribable feeling, says Paninnguaq A. Qvist.
+- When you have shot a whale yourself, flayed it, taken it home, the children want to eat it, or you can serve it to the coffee drinkers...
+It is an indescribable feeling, says Paninnguaq A. Qvist.

-You never know if you'll catch something, then you sometimes come home empty-handed.
+You never know if you'll catch something, as sometimes you come home empty-handed.

-- Sometimes you are very unlucky, but others Sometimes you are very lucky.
+- Sometimes you are very unlucky, but other times you are very lucky.
 That's how it is.
-The only year, since 2019, where I hasn't caught a narwhal, is two years ago, she says.
+The only year since 2019 that I haven't caught a narwhal was two years ago, she says.

-Since the catch itself can be life-threatening, dolls the doubts and worries in between up at Paninnguaq A. Qvist.
+Since the catch itself can be life-threatening, doubts and concerns occasionally arise in Paninnguaq A. Qvist.

-- Thoughts are a bit crowded when it's narwhal season.
+- My thoughts run a bit when it's narwhal season.
 Especially when you have children.
-What if I don't come back home?
+What if I don't come home again?
 But I always try to push the negative thoughts away, she says.

-Mattalaat, mattak with suaasat, or small pieces of mattak cooked together with the meat, seasoned with onions and sauce, are some of the ways Paninnguaq and her family prepare carpet on.
+Mattalaat, mattak with suasat, or small pieces of mattak cooked with meat, seasoned with onions and sauce, are some of the ways Paninnguaq and her family prepare mattak.

-- We also put carpet in a narwhal gut.
-We uses the narwhal in many different ways.
-For example, we also dry the meat, he says Paninnguaq A. Qvist.
+- We also put mattak in a narwhal intestine.
+We use the narwhal in many different ways.
+For example, we also dry the meat, says Paninnguaq A. Qvist.

-The sky is the limit with carpet roof.
-Filled with vitamins, it makes any coffee mix a little better, satiating a little more, and at the same time brings a festive spark to the table.
+The sky is the limit with mattak.
+Filled with vitamins, it makes any coffee a little better, a little more filling, and at the same time brings a festive spark to the table.

-Behind the carpeted roof are there catchers – who may have risked their lives – so that others can enjoy it.
+Behind the mattak, there are hunters – who may have risked their lives – so that others can enjoy it.
 Paninnguaq A. Qvist is one of them.
-I a profession dominated by men, she leads as a role model for other women, who want to create their own path.
+In a profession dominated by men, she leads the way as a role model for other women who want to create their own path.

 Abonnementer